yugabyte/yba-k8s-manager/README.md

 ##### Optional variables – config generator container

-- `REGISTRY` :               Address of a private container registry to pull the Yugabyte Anywhere image from.
+- `YDB_REGISTRY` :           Address of a private container registry to pull the Yugabyte Anywhere image from.
 Defaults to `quay.io/yugabyte/yugabyte`;

-- `BASEDIR` :                Directory in the container for the provider template and ns kubeconfigs.
-Defaults to `/tmp/yb-configs`;

-- TODO SERVER address

-- TODO CLUSTER Name

-- `YDB_KUBECONFIG`
+- `YDB_K8S_SERVER` :         Server address of the Kubernetes cluster.
+This must be set or `yb_kubeconfig_puller` SA needs to have `get,list` permissions on `services` in `kube-system` namespace to obtain it.

+- `YDB_KUBECONFIG` :         Path to a Kubeconfig file for the provider configuration. *Note: in current version of toolkit this kubeconfig, even if supplied, is overridden by per-zone kubeconfigs;*

-- `YDB_PULLSECRET` :         Path to a Pull Secret file for accessing the Yugabyte Anywhere repo / private registry;
+- `YDB_PULLSECRET` :         Path to a Pull Secret file for accessing the Yugabyte Anywhere repo / private registry.
+Don't set if a pull secret is not required;

 - `YDB_TOLERATION_[x]` :     Description of a k8s taint toleration(s) to apply to your Universe's pods.
 Tolerations format: `key;operator;value;effect` .
 Naming convention same as in AZs.\
 Example: